Virus & Antivirus On Linux – Types Of Malware And How They Can Infect You (Part 2)

 Ignorance Is Bliss

-The lack of knowledge that is seen in first time Linux users makes their system more protected than most Linux users ans they don’t know how to run a program or login as root by default.
-These type of users usually download software’s only from Linux repositories configured by that particular distro team.
+The lack of knowledge that is seen in first time Linux users makes their system more protected than most Linux users, and they don’t know how to run a program or login as root by default.
+These types of users usually download software’s only from Linux repositories configured by that particular distro team.

-Remember as long as u don’t run application as root and don’t install software’s from website you don’t know or trust, a Linux OS is much more safer than a Windows system with an anti-virus.
+Remember, as long as you don’t run applications as root and don’t install software’s from websites you don’t know or trust, a Linux OS is much safer than a Windows system with an antivirus.

 Worms And Targeted Attacks